 - Support the member throughout their healthcare journey.
 We support our members before, during, and after care.
 Once engaged, our members frequently have a dedicated Accolade Health Assistant, and, when a member may benefit from clinical support, a dedicated nurse.
-Through our longitudinal view of our members and their families, we can proactively deliver data-informed, relevant, and timely interventions while encouraging engagement in our clinical programming (maternity, behavioral health, case management, and programs related to emergent public health events, as well as partner programs) when relevant.
+Through our longitudinal view of our members and their families, we can proactively deliver data-informed, relevant, and timely interventions while encouraging engagement in our clinical programming (maternity, behavioral health, and case management, as well as partner programs) when relevant.
 We recognize that follow-up focused on adherence to care plans and any barriers to care (financial, logistical, emotional, or related to the member's skills and ability) is critical to ensuring our interventions yield the intended result. - Predict healthcare needs and proactively intervene to support members.
-Our purpose-built technology platform enables a 360-degree view of the member by ingesting and linking disparate data points with Accolade-generated member interaction data.
+Our purpose-built technology platform enables a 360degree view of the member by ingesting and linking disparate data points with Accolade-generated member interaction data.
 We have developed proprietary algorithms to derive predictive insights about a member's clinical needs, as well as barriers to care.
 We utilize these predictive insights not only to enhance each inbound encounter, but importantly to initiate proactive outbound encounters. - Innovate to deliver increasing value to members.
 We are constantly innovating to enhance our platform, and our position as a trusted advisor to our members allows us to develop and identify new opportunities for additional capabilities based on their needs.
-For example, we have recently added provider quality ratings to complement cost transparency information, increased connectivity with providers, created a product to help employees safely return to work during the COVID-19 pandemic, and deepened integrations with select point solutions, such as telemedicine and disease-specific offerings.
+For example, we have recently added provider quality ratings to complement cost transparency information, increased connectivity with providers, and deepened integrations with select point solutions, such as telemedicine and disease-specific offerings.